More Bang for the Buck: Process Reward Modeling with Entropy-Driven Uncertainty: Experiments

 \subsection{Implementations of EDU-PRM}

-We first describe the implementation and training details of the proposed EDU-PRM, as well as the compared methods.
-Our EDU-PRM implementation follows the methodology established in Math-Shepherd PRM~\citep{wang2024mathshepherdverifyreinforcellms} and Omega PRM~\citep{luo2024improvemathematicalreasoninglanguage}, with consistent experimental settings and parameter configurations.
+We follows the implementation of Math-Shepherd PRM~\citep{wang2024mathshepherdverifyreinforcellms} and Omega PRM~\citep{luo2024improvemathematicalreasoninglanguage} with consistent experimental settings and parameter configurations to train all models.

-For detailed model training, we use data from the MATH training set~\citep{hendrycks2021measuringmathematicalproblemsolving}, selecting $7,500$ problems as the base query set and sampling up to $100$ candidate solutions per problem.
-After using the EDU sampling (token-level predictive entropy threshold = $1.0$), the training dataset comprises approximately 1.42M instances, with a label distribution of $52\%$ hard and $48\%$ soft labels.
+For detailed model training, we use data from the MATH training set~\citep{hendrycks2021measuringmathematicalproblemsolving}, selecting $7,500$ problems as the base query set and sampling up to $100$ candidate solutions per problemusing the EDU sampling (token-level predictive entropy threshold = $1.0$) These form a training set of approximately 1.42M instances, with a label distribution of $52\%$ hard and $48\%$ soft labels.
+We use the entropy threshold of $1.0$ as it empirically yields an optimal balance between segmentation granularity and search efficiency.

-We train PRMs based on Qwen2.5-72B-Base and Qwen2.5-7B-Base~\citep{qwen2025qwen25technicalreport}.
+We experiment with two model size, Qwen2.5-72B-Base and Qwen2.5-7B-Base~\citep{qwen2025qwen25technicalreport}.
 All the details of the training frameworks, dataset statistics, and inference hyperparameters are listed in Appendix~\ref{app:dataset}, and the prompts used for solution verification are also provided in Appendix~\ref{app:evaluation_prompt}.